Stefano Bruno Galli

-Stefano Bruno Galli (born in Bollate, 16 May 1966) is an Italian professor and politician who is considered an expert in Lombard nationalism and culture.
+Stefano Bruno Galli is an Italian professor and politician who is considered an expert in Lombard nationalism and culture.

 He teaches political science at the University of Milan and is well known for his publications about constitutions, nationalism and autonomism.
 He was elected to the Lombard Regional Council in 2013 and he was nominated Regional Minister of Culture and Autonomy in 2018 by Attilio Fontana.